bartoszpiechnik25/LeetCode/README.md

 # LeetCodePython
-This repository contains solutions to some of the leetcode tasks, written in Python
+This repository contains Python solutions to some of the leetcode problems.